 # cd /mnt/iso # ls -l

 You will see the list of files of an ISO image, that we have mounted in the above command.
-For example, the directory listing of an Fedora-18-i386-DVD.iso image would look like this.
+For example, the directory listing of a Fedora-Server-dvd-x86_64-36-1.5.iso image would look like this.

-Simply run the following command from the terminal either “root” or “sudo” to unmount an mounted ISO image.
+Simply run the following command from the terminal either “root” or “sudo” to unmount a mounted ISO image.

 # umount /mnt/iso OR $ sudo umount /mnt/iso

-Read Also : How to Mount Windows NTFS Partition in Linux
+[ You might also like: How to Mount Windows Partition in Linux ]